muter-mutation-testing/muter/README.md

 **Available Subcommands**

 ```
-help        Display general or subcommand-specific help
 init                    Creates the configuration file that Muter uses
-run         Performs mutation testing for the Swift project contained within the current directory
+run (default)           Performs mutation testing for the Swift project contained within the current directory.
+run-without-mutating    Performs mutation testing using the test plan.
+mutate-without-running  Mutates the source code and outputs the test plan as JSON.
-operator    Describes a given mutation operator
+operator                Describes a given mutation operator.
 ```
-Muter defaults to run when you don't specify any subcommands
+Muter defaults to `run` when you don't specify any subcommands

 **Available Flags**

 ```
 --files-to-mutate       Only mutate a given list of source code files (Supports glob expressions like Sources/**/*.swift)
---skip-coverage         Skips the step in which Muter runs your project in order to filter out files without coverage.
+--skip-coverage         Skips the step in which Muter runs your project to filter out files without coverage.
 -o, --output <output>   Output file for the report to be saved.
 --operators <operators> The list of mutant operators to be used: RelationalOperatorReplacement, RemoveSideEffects, ChangeLogicalConnector, SwapTernary
 --skip-update-check     Skips the step in which Muter checks for newer versions.
 -c, --configuration     The path to the muter configuration file.
 ```

+**Using Muter's test plan**

+Mutant schemata is a trickly operation because the operators only deals with the source code AST (abstract syntax tree), there is not type inference.
+Ending up with a mutated project that does not compile is pretty common.
+To circumvent this issue, we recommend using both `mutate-wihtout-running` and `run-without-mutating`.
+The command `mutate-wihtout-running` will perform discover mutation points, apply it and save a JSON file named `muter-mappings.json`.
+In case the mutated project is not compiling you can fix all of the compilation issues (in our experience they are as simple as indentation issue or even an space that is missing) and re-run muter using `run-without-mutating`, passing the test plan JSON as a parameter.

 **Available Report Formats**